pentandra/proposals/scholarlycommons.org/proposal.md

 * Use A/B testing to compare processes, ideas, and user interactions to find what works best

-## The fundamental building block of scholarly communication
+## The fundamental building block of scholarly commoning

 The basic premise is that our current outputs, implementations, and approaches to scholarly communications, such as papers and working groups, are inherently